IrinaStatsLab/Awesome-CGM/README.md

 ### Type 2
 * [Broll (2021)](https://github.com/Charlotte1031/Awesome-CGM/wiki/Broll-(2021))
    * The study involved Type 2 diabetic individuals using the Dexcom G4 CGM.
-Data from 5 subjects is provided as an example dataset for the development of the ‘iglu’ package (https://github.com/irinagain/iglu).
+Data from 5 subjects is provided as an example dataset for the development of the [‘iglu’ package](https://github.com/irinagain/iglu).
   * Found by Irina Gaynanova.
 Uploaded by Charlotte Xu.

 ### Other